-5. The developer shall ensure, to the satisfaction of Corman Park that alteration to drainage, landscape, or other natural conditions occurs in a way that avoids or mitigates on and off site impacts.

-5.3.
-General Location and Access Policies:

-- 1. Residential parcels shall have legal and year round, all weather physical access to a municipally maintained roadway. - 2.
-Residential subdivision or development shall not be permitted on hazard lands unless: - a. in the case of subdivision, mitigative measures acceptable to the Approving Authority are undertaken; or - b. in the case of development, mitigative measures acceptable to Corman Park are undertaken. - 3.
-Residential subdivisions or developments shall meet all municipal and provincial regulations respecting access to and from provincial highways and other municipal roads. - 4.
-Where subdivision is proposed adjacent to a watercourse Corman Park will support the designation of the channel, adjacent floodplain, and significant natural habitat as Environmental Reserve to protect sensitive areas and preserve the potential for public access. - 5.
-No dwelling, other than the dwelling accessory to the operation, shall be located within: - a.
-305 m (984 ft) of a non-refrigerated anhydrous ammonia facility licensed by the Province of Saskatchewan; - b.
-600 m (1968.50 ft) of a refrigerated anhydrous ammonia facility licensed by the Province of Saskatchewan; - c.
-1 km (0.6 mile) of a chemical plant; - d.
-1 km (0.6 mile) of a rural industrial park; - e.
-100 m (328 ft) of a building or structure containing more than 200 kilograms of waste dangerous goods other than used oil or waste antifreeze solutions as prescribed by The Hazardous Substances and Waste Dangerous Goods Regulations; - f. the separation distances set out in Section 9 for waste management industries; or - g. the separation distances set out in Section 4, Table 1 of the intensive livestock operation policies contained herein.
+Development Standards in Zoning Bylaw Alteration of Drainage 4.
+5. Appropriate development standards for residential development such as site area, frontage, boundary and roadway setbacks, and all other relevant standards as prescribed by the Zoning Bylaw as amended by Corman Park from time to time.
+The developer shall ensure, to the satisfaction of Corman Park that alteration to drainage, landscape, or other natural conditions occurs in a way that avoids or mitigates on and off site impacts.
+Legal and Year Round 5.3 General Location and Access Policies: Access Required 1.
+Residential parcels shall have legal and year round, all weather Development on Hazard Lands 2. physical access to a municipally maintained roadway.
+Residential subdivision or development shall not be permitted on hazard lands unless: a. in the case of subdivision, mitigative measures acceptable to the Approving Authority are undertaken; or b. in the case of development mitigative measures b. in the case of development, mitigative measures acceptable to Corman Park are undertaken.
+Regulations for Providing Access 3.
+Residential subdivisions or developments shall meet all municipal and provincial regulations respecting access to and from provincial highways and other municipal roads.
+Designating Environmental Reserve 4.
+Where subdivision is proposed adjacent to a watercourse Corman Park will support the designation of the channel, adjacent floodplain, and significant natural habitat as Environmental Reserve to protect Separation Distances 5. sensitive areas and preserve the potential for public access.
+No dwelling, other than the dwelling accessory to the operation, shall be located within: a.
+305 m (984 ft) of a non-refrigerated anhydrous ammonia facility licensed by the Province of Saskatchewan; b.
+600 m (1968.50 ft) of a refrigerated anhydrous ammonia facility licensed by the Province of Saskatchewan; c.
+1 km (0.6 mile) of a chemical plant; d.
+1 km (0.6 mile) of a rural industrial park; e.
+100 m (328 ft) of a building or structure containing more than 200 kilograms of waste dangerous goods other than used oil or waste antifreeze solutions as prescribed by The Hazardous Substances and Waste Dangerous Goods Regulations; f. the separation distances set out in Section 9 for waste management industries; or g. the separation distances set out in Section 4, Table 1 of the intensive livestock operation policies contained herein.